 - The target group should be clearly defined;

 - The target group should be actively involved in all stages of the project;

-- The project should clearly indicate how it contributes to the improvement of Human Rights in Belarus;
+- The project should clearly indicate how it contributes to the improvement of democracy, the rule of law, public administration and good governance, or Human Rights in Belarus;

 Only NGOs and non-profit organizations (including independent media) are eligible to take part in this call for proposals.

 The following projects, activities and budget items are not eligible for funding under NFRP – MATRA or Human Rights Fund: